KrzysztofTurski/Apator_zad/README.md

-This implementation meets the requirements of Zadanie C by providing a trie structure for efficient IPv4 prefix management.
+This implementation meets the requirements of Zadanie_C by providing a Tree structure for efficient IPv4 prefix manage.

 Compile the program using GCC